iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-07-21-angular-notes.md

 We can define a resource in app folder eg: hero.ts to include the class with it's members.

-We can make components for various behaviours of our app.
+We can make components for various behaviors of our app.

 eg: